Translation from the book

 Spring, summer and autumn meant hard work but the long winter evenings were spent reading books aloud, telling stories and visiting neighbours.
 Before going to bed, particularly on Sundays, long prayers were said.

-Several families lived on the Osada: there was Col. Prof. Lachowicz, who lived in Lwów.
+Several families lived on the Osada: there was Colonel Professor Lachowicz, who lived in Lwów.
 His farm was leased to Bobrowski who ran it with his family.
-There were Urban, Jozefówski, Wojs, two brothers Borowiec on separate farms, Bomba, Col. Kaczorowski, Kaftan, Gorski, Kotula and Sulkowski.
-In the neighbouring osada Bortnica lived Smolenski, Wypijewski, Huszcza, Idkowiak, Morlewski, Swirski, Lietek, Brzychcy, Dembinski, Krasiński, Czerkowski and Walkowiak.
+There were Urban, Jozefówski, Wójs, two brothers Borowiec on separate farms, Bomba, Colonel Kaczorowski, Kaftan, Górski, Kotula and Sułkowski.
+In the neighbouring osada Bortnica lived Smoleński, Wypijewski, Huszcza, Idkowiak, Morlewski, Świrski, Ziętek, Brzychcy, Dembiński, Krasiński, Czerkowski and Walkowiak.
 All these families were deported to the Soviet Union.
 I mention these names purely to illustrate how thoroughly the Soviets cleared all the settlements and the whole land of its Polish population.

 10th February 1940 was a significant day not only for the settlers from Janówka or Bortnica but also for over a million Poles from eastern Poland.
 Many of them died in Soviet labour camps, many died even after “amnesty” and many remained in Russia.
 Accurate numbers will never be known.